-The present Clubhouse was rebuilt after fire destroyed the old Clubhouse in 1927.
+The present Clubhouse was rebuilt after a fire destroyed the old Clubhouse in 1927.
 In 2010, it was renovated at a cost of over $8 million and is an outstanding example of Australian architecture.
-The Clubhouse provides panoramic views of the golf course and hosts many member, golf and business events.
+The Clubhouse provides panoramic views of the golf course and hosts many members, and golf and business events.

-Much of the course today is as it was designed by English architect, Mr J D H Scott.
-In particular the traditional bunkering epitomises the highly strategic and characteristic influence of Dr Alistair MacKenzie.
+Much of the course today is as it was designed by an English architect, Mr. J D H Scott.
+In particular, the traditional bunkering epitomises the highly strategic and characteristic influence of Dr. Alistair MacKenzie.
 The bunkers, while not directly associated with the famed Scottish designer, clearly exhibit a degree of his influence as they were built by Mick Morcom who, as the Course Superintendant at Royal Melbourne, constructed much of the work at RMGC on instruction from MacKenzie.

 Golfers will remember Woodlands because it tests all aspects of their shotmaking ability.
 The greens are small, hard and generally very fast, the fairways are bordered by indigenous vegetation including magnificent Red Gums, many of which are hundreds of years old.